sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 ## Softwares required
 For Windows, download the free version of MobaXterm from https://mobaxterm.mobatek.net/.

-For Mac, use Terminal app.
+For Apple, use Terminal app.

 ## Resources
 [UNIX Tutorial for Beginners](http://www.ee.surrey.ac.uk/Teaching/Unix/)